smarty/changelog/cloud/us-reverse-geo-api.md

 CHANGES:

-- Renamed result field from `license` to `coordinate_license` to better distinguish between upstream data provider licensing restrictions as compared to SmartyStreets licensing relative to subscriptions.
+- Renamed result field from `license` to `coordinate_license` to better distinguish between upstream data provider licensing restrictions as compared to Smarty licensing relative to subscriptions.
 - Added `accuracy` field to properly indicate the level of accuracy of a particular geographic coordinate.
 - As a result of the `accuracy` field addition, the data file structural changes.
 All previous versions of the data field will not properly return either the `coordinate_license` or `accuracy` fields when using an older data set.